apeli23/mergepdf/documentation.md

 ### Merge PDF docs with Nextjs

 ## Introduction

-This article is to demonstrate how separate pdf documents can be merged to a single document.
+This article is to demonstrate how separate pdf documents can be merged to a single document using javascript.
+We will merge a pdf file cotaining an american flag to another pdf document.

 ## Codesandbox

 The final version of this project can be viewed on [Codesandbox](/).

 <CodeSandbox
 title="webrtc"